YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 *Note: For detailed information about how information is encoded in the magic, version and flags fields; refer to the Pawn Implementer Guide.*

-*Note: All the multi-byte fields in the prefix are stored in the [little endian format](https://en.wikipedia.org/wiki/Endianness) irrespective of the platform on which the AMX binary was produced.*
+*Note: All the multi-byte fields in the prefix are stored in the [little endian format](https://en.wikipedia.org/wiki/Endianness) irrespective of the platform on which the AMX binary was produced or will be executed on.*

 It can be seen that the prefix consists of a fixed part that is followed by a series of tables.
-Every record in the tables except the name table consists of two fields as shown in the following structure:
+Every record in the tables except the name table consists of two fields as shown below:

 | Field                 | Size          | Description                                                   |
 | --------------------- | ------------- | ------------------------------------------------------------- |